po1sigala/live/02-Lesson-Plans/Full-Time/07-Week/01-Day/01-Day-LessonPlan.md

   * We use HTTP status codes for the responses that are returned to us.

-* Run `npm start` from the command line and demonstrate the following in Insomnia Core:
+* Run `npm start` from the command line and demonstrate the following in Insomnia:

   * 🔑 Before we look at the code, let's create a user in the database.
-We can do that by making a POST request to `localhost:3001/api/users/` and providing the following JSON data as the body of the request in Insomnia Core:
+We can do that by making a POST request to `localhost:3001/api/users/` and providing the following JSON data as the body of the request in Insomnia:

     ```json
     {